zzhangjii/learning-library/ospa-library/oci/Class-Of-HOL-01/Class-Of-Lab-03.md

 *<p align="center"> Figure 29: Putty save key dialog </p>*

-12. The private key should have the .ppk extension.
-Store it in a folder that’s easily accessible.
+4. The private key should have the .ppk extension.
+Name it whatever you want and store it in a folder that’s easily accessible.

 ![](./media/image38.png)